Is the Go All Florida Pass worth it? Go All Florida Pass review 2019

 - Lastly you'll pay for your pass and then either print it out or use it directly from your smart phone.

-Each card is also good for a full 30 days from the first attraction that is visited.
-This means that instead of the card being activated at the time of purchase, it is instead activated by the ticket master for the attraction that you've selected.
+Each pass is also good for a full 30 days from the first attraction that is visited.
+This means that instead of the pass being activated at the time of purchase, it is instead activated by the ticket master for the attraction that you've selected.
 Say you buy your pass but then decide to wait a month before using it, that's completely fine and you won't lose any of your attractions or time to visit each by waiting.
-With that said, you can only visit each attraction once and that you must purchase at least two attractions on each card for it to work.
+With that said, you can only visit each attraction once and that you must purchase at least two attractions on each pass for it to work.

-Adding a cherry on top is that this card also works for children ages 3 to 12 as they can be added to each card.
+Adding a cherry on top is that this pass also works for children ages 3 to 12 as they can be added to each pass.
 When selecting the amount of people you'll have in your party, you'll find a section for adults along with a section for kids.
 Just simply type in the number of kids visiting as well and you're all set!
-Kids under the age of 3 generally tend to get into area attractions and activities for free, making it so that adding them to the card is unnecessary.
+Kids under the age of 3 generally tend to get into area attractions and activities for free, making it so that adding them to the pass is unnecessary.